caelum/panettone-eclipse/README.markdown

-MINIMAL TODO
+NOW
+OK adding a panettone nature to a project should not automatically add target/view-classes if it already exists
 > when a file is removed, remove that file and nothing else. do not compile anything else
+- src/main/views
 > when a file is compiled, compile a single tone

+Eclipse:
 > automatically add popupmenu to add Panettone Nature to a project
-> adding a panettone nature to a project should not automatically add target/view-classes if it already exists
-> support .tone.*
+- create your update site
+- allow custom imports
+- allow custom version of panettone jar (use the project's own file, if found)

+pANETTONE:
 - make panettone support .tone.*
-- create your update site
+-- adde default imports such as javautil
 - add docs to panettone
-- allow custom imports

 LATER
 > if there is an error in your template, show it there